vaaibhavkumar/DAX_Samples/SomeSQLQUestions.md

 # SQLQuestions
-Source of all questions: https://www.toptal.com/sql/interview-questions Intent is to have a ready reference of trick questions
+Source of all questions and the answer: https://www.toptal.com/sql/interview-questions Intent is to have a ready reference of good SQL questions for revision as per my understanding for my personal use.
+Shall be moved from here once I am more comfortable with .md files
 ## 1 Read Slowly and Carefully
 Given the following tables:sql> SELECT * FROM runners;
 +----+--------------+